dekoza/mtgpl/docs/_sources/ZNR.rst.txt

    Whenever Merfolk Windrobber deals combat damage to a player, that player mills a card.
 (They put the top card of their library into their graveyard.)

    Sacrifice Merfolk Windrobber: Draw a card.
-Activate this ability only if an opponent has eight or more cards in their graveyard.
+Activate only if an opponent has eight or more cards in their graveyard.

 :mtgtip:`Negate<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/e/9/e92c7477-d453-4fa4-acf4-3835ab9eb55a.jpg?1604194548|https://scryfall.com/card/znr/71/negate?utm_source=api>`